Shippable/docs/sources/platform/workflow/job/overview.md

 When triggered, a Job does the following:

 - Get the latest versions of `IN` resources or latest state information from an `IN` job.
-If an input resource version is **pinned**, then use that version instead of latest.
+If an input resource version is [**pinned**](/platform/tutorial/workflow/crud-job/#pinning-specific-resource-versions), then use that version instead of latest.
 - Execute all commands to perform the activity.
 The set of commands depends on [job type](#types).
-- Update all `OUT` resources.
+- Update all `OUT` resources

 Every time a job executes, a new immutable **version** is created.
 This makes it easy to 'replay' older job versions, though you should do this only after verifying that the old input values will not create problems in your Assembly Line.